-In absence of fraud or manifest error, a finding of the Auditor in respect of any matter referred to in clause 37.4(a) will be binding on the parties.
+In absence of fraud or manifest error, a finding of the Auditor in respect of any matter referred to in clause 31.4(a) will be binding on the parties.

-The Operator will bear the costs of any Audit.
+Subject to clause 31.4(h) and 31.4(i), the Operator must bear the reasonable costs associated with any Audit.

+Subject to clause 31.4(i), if the Commonwealth has required an audit under clause 31.4(a) more than once in any Financial Year (excluding any audits or investigations undertaken pursuant to Law including by the Auditor-General), the Commonwealth will bear the reasonable costs associated with any such second and subsequent audit undertaken in that Financial Year pursuant to clause 31.4(a) (excluding any costs incurred by or on behalf of the Operator).

+If any second or subsequent audit undertaken pursuant to clause 31.4(a) in any Financial Year (excluding any audits or investigations undertaken pursuant to Law including by the Auditor-General) does not identifies any breach of this Agreement by the Operator or demonstrates that any information or report provided by the Operator is not materially inaccurate, the Commonwealth will bear all the reasonable costs of that audit (excluding any costs incurred by or on behalf of the Operator).

 If an Audit is in respect of any amount to which the Operator is entitled and such Audit reveals that the Operator has overcharged the Commonwealth, the Operator must promptly reimburse the Commonwealth for those costs overcharged following any request by the Commonwealth to do so.